Completed Development Projects

 Dates Completed - February 2021

-Fidelity Bank plans to transform the rooftop of the car park into Rise Farms, one of the largest urban farms in the Midwest.
-Rise Farms will produce fresh vegetables and herbs through raised beds, large planters and a long hoop house.
-The farm will be active year round and provide food to the restaurant tenant on the ground floor of the car park as well as to local restaurants.
-The rooftop will also feature a private event center for small gatherings.
+The rooftop of the car park is now RISE Farms, one of the largest urban farms in the Midwest.
+The farm produces fresh vegetables and herbs through raised beds, large planters and a long hoop house.
+The farm is active year-round and provides food to over 20 local restaurants.
+Local restaurant First Mile Cantina will be located on the ground floor and will also utilize produce from the farm.
+The rooftop also features a private event center for small gatherings.

 Phase 2 includes the construction of a new 135,000 square foot office tower.
 The first floor will offer customer parking and the remaining nine floors will be office space.
 Employees can utilize an outdoor walkway lined with plants or an enclosed skywalk with floor-to-ceiling windows to travel to and from the car park over the northwest corner of Market and English Streets.
 Employees will also have premiere access to Rise Farms and the event space located on the rooftop of the car park.
 Estimated completion is 2023.